 NOTE: Changing the Unit ID is only necessary if you have the Ethernet or RS-232 communication option installed and you are communicating with more than one unit.
 If this is the case then all units in the network MUST have a unique ID.
-Model 482C16 includes an RS-232 port.
+Both models include an RS-232 port.
+482C64 also includes an Ethernet port.